hothanhtuan1209/python-training/Python/exercises/README.md

 > cd python-training
 > cd python
 > cd exercises
+> cd chapter_name

 3. Checkout to branch develop
 > git checkout develop

+4. From here, you can access each exercise by opening the respective files in your code editor.

 ## Contribute
  * If you want to contribute to this project, please create a pull request and clearly describe the changes you propose.